 All the adult birds are kept outside in grass runs and are fed on a diet of GM Free pellet and wheat.
 The flock is fully DEFRA registered.
 In addition many types of housing are used, some homebuilt, some manufactured, in many sizes to suit all needs and breeds and whilst they don’t stock poultry housing Andy is always happy to explain the pro’s and con’s of each type of housing to ensure you buy the right kit for your birds.

-In fact his knowledge and experience has led to an online guide written by him being published the popular magazine Your Chickens
+In fact his knowledge and experience has led to an online guide written by him being published by the popular magazine Your Chickens